 We would not be able to fulfil our obligations as the administrator of the GGSS without collecting and using your information.

 Newsletters are sent to you based on your consent.
-Where you subscribe to GGSS newsletters, your consent is used as a basis to process your personal data.
+Where you subscribe to GGSS newsletters, your consent is used as the legal basis to process your personal data (UK GDPR Article (6)(1)(a)).
 You can request to be taken off the distribution list at any time by clicking the unsubscribe link at the bottom of the newsletter.

 How long do we keep your information